Place1/wg-access-server/docs/3-storage.md

 - Relative path: `sqlite3://path/to/db.sqlite3`
 - Absolute path: `sqlite3:///absolute/path/to/db.sqlite3`

-### Postgres
+### PostgreSQL

 This backend requires an external Postgres database to be deployed.

-Postgres will support highly-available deployments of wg-access-server in the near future and is the recommended storage backend where possible.
+Postgres experimentally supports highly-available deployments of wg-access-server and is the recommended storage backend where possible.
+If you have pgbouncer running in front of PostgreSQL, make sure it is running in "Session pooling" mode, as the more aggressive modes like "Transaction Pooling" break LISTEN/NOTIFY which we rely on.

 Example connection string:

 - `postgresql://user:password@localhost:5432/database?sslmode=disable`

-### Mysql
+### MySQL

 This backend requires an external Mysql database to be deployed.
 Mysql flavours should be compatible. wg-access-server uses [this golang driver](github.com/go-sql-driver/mysql) if you want to check the